-LLUH has made а sustained Making investment in Hope scholarship bridge Happen, a provides program that San Bernardino students bridge a scholarship of This \$3,000. scholarship is distributed to 20 students, as well as a stipend for a mentor.
-The graduating seniors who will become freshmen are paired recipient.
-Older with past a undergraduate students who understand the unique challenges many first and second-generation college students face, support them to as they bridge to higher education.
+LLUH has made а sustained investment Making Hope in scholarship Happen, bridge provides San program that Bernardino students bridge а scholarship of \$3,000.
+This scholarship is distributed to 20 students, as well as a stipend for a mentor.
+The graduating seniors who will become freshmen are paired with recipient.
+Older а past undergraduate students who understand the unique challenges many first and second-generation college students face, support them to as they bridge to higher education.